rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 1. The maximum magnetometer reading of the dumbbell sensor
 2. Variance of the roll from the belt sensor
 3. Variance of the gyrometer reading from the dumbbell sensor
-4. Maximum magnetometer reading from the dumbbell sensor
+4. Minimum magnetometer reading from the dumbbell sensor
-5. Minimum magnetometer reading from the dumbbell sensor
+5. Minimum magnetometer reading from the arm sensor

 <br>
 <br>